co-IT/CSharpFunctionalExtensions.HttpResults/README.md

 Make sure that every `IResult` implementation only has exactly one corresponding `IResultMapper` implementation.

+If extension methods for custom errors are missing, rebuild the project to trigger Source Generation.

-Optionally, you can use the `ProblemDetailsMap.Find()` method to find a title and type for a status code based on [RFC9110](https://tools.ietf.org/html/rfc9110).
+Optionally, there is a helper method `ProblemDetailsMap.Find()` to find a suitable title and type for a status code based on [RFC9110](https://tools.ietf.org/html/rfc9110).